michibo/feyntrop/README.md

 Changing the number of CPUs used
 --------------------------------

 By default, **feyntrop** uses the maximal number of available CPUs in the sampling step.
-This can be changed using the environment variable `OMP_NUM_THREADS`.
+This behaviour can be changed using the environment variable `OMP_NUM_THREADS`.
 For instance, the command
 ```
 OMP_NUM_THREADS=2 ./feyntrop < low_level_input.json 2> /dev/null
 ```
-performs the sampling step for the integration of the input from `low_level_input.json` with only two threads.
+performs the sampling step for integrating the input Feynman integral problem from `low_level_input.json` with only two threads.

-A similar option can be used with the python interface.
+A similar option can be used with the Python interface.
 For instance,
 ```
 OMP_NUM_THREADS=2 python 5L_2pt.py
 ```
-runs the 5 loop 2-point integral example with 2 threads.
+runs the 5 loop 2-point integral example with two threads.